ehienabs/eftychia/readme.md

 + [Usage](#usage)

 ## About <a name = "about"></a>
-Eutuxia provisions the cloud infrastructure to bootstrap a Kubernetes cluster on Azure.
-She only provisions the compute resources —VMs, Load Balancer, Disks etc. and does not provision a functioning kubernetest cluster.
+Eutuxia provisions the cloud infrastructure for bootstraping a Kubernetes cluster on Azure.
+She only provisions the compute resources —VMs, Load Balancer, Disks etc. and not a functioning kubernetes cluster.
-The components, network routes, certificate authority etc., that does the scheduling and pod maintaineces will need to be installed separately.
+The components, networking routes, certificate authority etc., that does the scheduling and pod maintainance will need to be installed separately.

 ## Getting Started <a name = "getting_started"></a>